BIDS/repro-case-studies/case-studies/omesnard.md

 Going beyond sharing code and data, full automation and digital recording of experimental campaigns offer the best guarantee of being able to extract scientific value from computational experiments.

 ##### Key tools
-*If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.
-(200-400 words)*

 We use the version-control hosting platform GitHub to support our reproducible workflow.
 GitHub greatly facilitates collaboration when developing numerical codes and documentation.